NeeruRathour/CI-project-cookbook/README.md

 - As a user I can upload images of my recipies.
 - As a Site User / Admin I can view different recipies to choose from.
 - As a Site User, I can click on recipe link so that I can read the full recipe.
-- As a Site User I can edit or delete my recipies on a post .
+- As a Site User I can edit or delete my recipies.
 - As a user I want to mention meal type.
 - As a user/Admin I want to search through the recipes.
 - As Admin I want to create database and store information in there.